These 10 refugees will compete at the 2016 Olympics in Rio

 “I get power, and more and more power,” the Ethiopian marathoner says afterwards, a wide smile breaking out over his slender face.
 “I normally train every day, but when I heard this news [about the refugee team] I trained two times per day, every day, targeting for these Olympic Games.
 It’s a big motivation.”

 Yonas, who has lived in Luxembourg for five years now, rarely stops moving.
-He’s been taking French classes regularly, and working as a sports masseuse to earn a living, all the while pushing himself to become a better runner.
+He’s been taking French classes regularly, and driving a taxi to earn a living, all the while pushing himself to become a better runner.
 In Germany last October, he completed a marathon in the impressive time of 2 hours and 17 minutes.

 “We can do everything in the refugee camp.”